-Table 1.
-Vessel Transits In and Out of Narragansett Bay Using Federally Maintained Navigation Channels in 2007 (U.S. Army Corps of Engineers 2007)4
+Table 7.1.
+Vessel transits in and out of Narragansett Bay using federally maintained navigation channels in 2007 (U.S. Army Corps of Engineers 2007)5.

-Port of Call
+Type of Vessel Port of Call

-Type of Vessel Providence, RI Fall River, MA
+Providence Fall River

 Dry Cargo 178 145

 Tanker 233 6

 Tow or Tug 403 388

 Barges 948 111

 Total 1,762 650

-- 3. The majority of shipping traffic into Narragansett Bay via the SAMP area consist of vessels delivering coal and petroleum products.
+- 3. The majority of shipping traffic into Narragansett Bay via the Ocean SAMP area consists of vessels delivering coal and petroleum products.
 These products are critical in meeting the energy needs of Rhode Island, northeastern Connecticut and southeastern Massachusetts (Energy Information Administration 2009; U.S. Army Corps of Engineers 2001).
-In 2007, the Army Corps of Engineers Waterborne Commerce Statistics recorded approximately 4,317,000 short tons of coal and 6,224,000 short tons of petroleum products entered the Bay headed for Fall River and Providence (see Table 2).
-Other products including sodium hydroxide, rubber, and gum forest products are imported into Fall River in smaller amounts, and a number of chemical products, stone, aluminum ore, other non-metal minerals, manufactured goods and equipment are imported into Providence (See Table 2).
+In 2007, the Army Corps of Engineers Waterborne Commerce Statistics recorded that approximately 4.3 million short tons of coal and 6.2 million short tons of petroleum products entered the Bay headed for Fall River and Providence (see Table 7.2).
+Other products including sodium hydroxide, rubber, and gum forest products are imported into Fall River in smaller amounts, and a number of chemical products, stone, aluminum ore, other non-metal minerals, manufactured goods, and equipment are imported into Providence (See Table 7.2).
 Steel scrap is the primary cargo exported out of Rhode Island through the Port of Providence (U.S. Army Corps of Engineers 2007).
-In addition, as of 2007, ProvPort has begun exporting used automobiles to the Middle East and West Africa (Curtis, pers. comm., December 21, 2009). - 4.
-Petroleum and other energy products imported into the Port of Providence via the SAMP area are of great regional value.
-The market served by the port of Providence covers approximately 2,000 square miles and provides services for a population conservatively estimated at roughly 1,250,000 people (U.S. Army Corps of Engineers 2001).
-See section 740.1 for an extensive discussion of the Port of Providence and the regional benefits it provides.
+In addition, as of 2007, ProvPort, which operates the Port of Providence, has begun exporting used automobiles to the Middle East and West Africa (Curtis, pers. comm., December 21, 2009). - 4.
+Petroleum and other energy products imported into the Port of Providence via the Ocean SAMP area are of great regional value.
+The market served by the Port of Providence covers approximately 2,000 square miles and provides services for a population conservatively estimated at roughly 1.25 million people (U.S. Army Corps of Engineers 2001).
+See Section 740.1 for an extensive discussion of the Port of Providence and the regional benefits it provides.